Taking the Abortion Pill

 Who can take the abortion pills?

-You can take the abortion pill if:
+Someone can likely take the abortion pill if:

-• You are under 12 weeks (84 days) pregnant
+They are under 13 weeks pregnant

 (disclaimer: it is safe to take abortion pills at and past 13 weeks, but please consult a provider or doula before doing so.
-Many doctors will not provide abortion pills after 12 weeks)
+Many doctors will not provide abortion pills after 13 weeks)

-• You do not have an IUD
+They do not have an IUD

-• You do not have a history with ectopic pregnancy
+They do not have a history with ectopic pregnancy

 How can I make taking the abortion pills more comfortable?

 We recognize that not all of these are possible for everyone.
+Everyone’s body is different any may have different needs or responses.

 Stock up on all the things that you need to be comfortable

-• A heating pad, hot water bottle or microwavable rice sock
+A heating pad, hot water bottle or microwavable rice sock

-• Ibuprofen (also called Advil or Motrin)
+Ibuprofen (also called Advil or Motrin) or other pain medication

-• Plenty of hydrating liquids, including water and electrolytes
+Plenty of hydrating liquids, including water and electrolytes

-• Sanitary napkins, maxi pads, or diapers
+Sanitary napkins, maxi pads, or diapers

-• Pepto Bismol or other anti-nausea medicine, in case you get nauseous
+Pepto Bismol or other anti-nausea medicine, in case you get nauseous

-• Peppermint or ginger tea, in case you get nauseous
+Peppermint or ginger tea, in case you get nauseous

-• Baby wipes or soothing, medicated wipes
+Baby wipes or soothing, medicated wipes

 Have a support system